Nation’s Largest Municipally Owned EV Charging Station Opens Thanks to CFI Grants

 “Mount Vernon has shown forward thinking in building a multi-modal charging hub with amenities that’s ready for use now and prepared for more demand in the future,” said Gabe Klein, Executive Director of the Joint Office of Energy and Transportation.
 “The Joint Office is excited to congratulate the City of Mount Vernon on this historic accomplishment.
 This public community charging project leveraged federal, state, and local funds to enable zero-emission mobility in the city and along the I-5 corridor for all those who work, live, and play in the area.”

-The Biden-Harris Administration’s CFI Grant Program continues the build out of EV charging and alternative-fueling infrastructure in communities across the country, along designated highways, interstates, and major roadways.
-The Joint Office of Energy and Transportation (Joint Office) recently applauded the latest round of CFI grants awardees, made possible by the Bipartisan Infrastructure Law.
-To date, the CFI Grant Program has awarded over $1 billion to nearly 100 projects nationwide that have spurred private investments in growing the nation’s EV charging network and are actively deploying chargers across the country and ensuring more drivers can charge their EVs where they live, work, and shop, while also supporting longer trips.
-These historic investments are going to accelerate the country’s transition to a clean energy economy while reducing pollution and harmful greenhouse gas emissions.
+The Joint Office of Energy and Transportation (Joint Office) recently applauded the latest round of grant awardees, made possible by the Infrastructure Investment and Jobs Act.
+To date, public and private investments are growing the nation’s EV charging network and actively deploying chargers across the country and ensuring more drivers can charge their EVs where they live, work, and shop, while also supporting longer trips.
 The Joint Office provides technical assistance to communities at all stages of interest, planning, and deployment of electric mobility technologies.
 Contact us to request Joint Office technical assistance.